Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 * Analogue I/O board
   * **Pros**: extra features (buttons, led lights, etc), doesn't need SoG mod to connect to component
-  * **Cons**: more expensive, lesser colour depth in some cores, can't use 2xSDRAM
+  * **Cons**: more expensive, lesser colour depth in some cores, can't use 2xSDRAM, lower quality sound output

 * Direct Video
-  * **Pros**: better colour depth, much cheaper, can use 2xSDRAM
+  * **Pros**: better colour depth, much cheaper, does not block 2xSDRAM, better audio
-  * **Cons**: no extra features, needs extra modification for component, not all the dongles are guaranteed to work
+  * **Cons**: no extra features, needs extra modification for component, not all the dongles are guaranteed to work, needs VGA2SCART adapter to handle modelines

 Once you have acquired either an I/O board or a DV dongle, you'll need to connect it to your TV via a cable and also change some settings in the mister.ini file.